51 concerts, pop-ups, parties and brunches this Abu Dhabi F1 weekend

 You’re probably already aware, but just in case you’re the sort of fairweather fan that’s along for the fun and picks who they cheer for on the basis of car colour, the Abu Dhabi Grand Prix is the final race of the season.
 A fact that was highlighted in a never more dramatic way, than with last year’s race, where Max Verstappen (I think we can fairly say) snatched victory from the jaws of controversy on the very last lap.
 Leaving Lewis Hamilton, one Diver’s Championship title away from forever glory.

-This year the Abu Dhabi finalé will likely be a victory lap for Verstappen who already has 11 race wins under his belt, and it’s entirely possible that he’ll seal the deal at Singapore on October 2, a full five races before the season close.
+This year the Abu Dhabi finalé is essentially a victory lap for Verstappen who has already mathematically sealed the deal with a titanic tally of race wins under his belt.
 But winners never take their foot off the pedal — Hamilton will be out for vindication, and Mercedes are still battling it out with Ferrari for second place in the Team leaderboards.
 There’s still a lot that will be decided over that long November weekend.

 Fresh after some major track alterations (designed to allow greater opportunities for overtaking) in 2021, a brand new viewing stand has been added to the circuit’s North Straight.
-But if you don’t have grandstand tickets, we’re afraid it’s bad news — they’re fully sold out.
-Some general admission options are left for day one of qualifying but if you want to see the thrilling climax to a whole year’s worth of *incomprehensible car noises*, you’ll need to get a hospitality pass.
+But if you don’t have tickets, we’re afraid it’s bad news — they’re fully sold out.
+Unless…

 Organised by Flash Entertainment and staged at what is now known as Etihad Park (the artist hub formally known as du Arena) Abu Dhabi’s Yasalam After Race Concerts are the stuff of legend.
 A gloriously eclectic mix of triple A, off-track on-tracks talent, is jetted in the capital to perform for one night only after each day’s motorsport sessions.
 The Yasalam ‘previous featured artist’ list reads like a Hall of Fame rosta — Eminem, Beyonce, The Kings of Leon, Jay-Z Aerosmith, Linkin Park, Prince, Britney Spears, Blur, Rihanna, Paul McCartney, Muse, Post Malone, The Weeknd and Stormzy, to name just a few.